What is the Purpose of a Website

 Common Goals of Websites

-Depending on the type of website you have (e.g., professional, interactive, ecommerce, lead-generation, affiliate), you’ll craft goals to meet your business’s needs.
-But, the majority of sites share several types of common goals.
+Depending on the type of website you have (e.g., professional, interactive, ecommerce, lead-generation, affiliate), you’ll craft goals to meet the needs of your small business.
+But, the majority of company websites share several types of common goals.
 Your business’s website may have one (or more) of the following goals:

 HubSpot provides a great example of a website accomplishing this goal.
 This company does an excellent job of using search engine optimization (SEO) to drive traffic to its site.
 This means its site often appears on the first page of Google’s search engine results pages (SERP) for a variety of sales- and marketing-related topics.

 Just as HubSpot makes its site more discoverable to marketers, a heating, ventilation, and air conditioning (HVAC) company may want to help local community members learn about the services it offers.